derbyos/StatsBookKit/README.md

 - Officials in IGRF
 - Cleaner design for jam vs jam row (where a jam would include the star pass data)

-## statsbookJSON
+## StatsBookKitJSON
-The statsbookJSON module is all the entered data found in the statsbook as a JSON file.
+The StatsBookKitJSON module is all the entered data found in the statsbook as a JSON file.
 It does not include anything that should be calculated by a formula in a "correct" statsbook, as well as some of the totals found for various places (these are effectively "read only" values).